DeLorean Motor Company: Manufacturing facility

 A DeLorean car on the test track at the Dunmurry factory as part of the DeLorean Revival event, June 2024.

 In October 1978, construction of the six-building, 660000 sqft manufacturing plant began in Northern Ireland.
 It was designed and managed by Gerald Mooney, of Brodie & Hawthorn Architects of Belfast, and constructed in 16 months by Farrans, McLaughlin & Harvey.
 A test/proving track was also constructed next to the factory.
 Officially known as DMCL (DeLorean Motor Cars, Ltd.), the facility was located in The Cutts in Dunmurry, a suburb on the south-western edge of Belfast.

 Unit production was scheduled to begin in 1979, but engineering delays and budget overruns caused the assembly lines to start only in early 1981.
 Workers at the factory were generally inexperienced; many never had jobs before joining DMC.
 This may have contributed to the reported quality issues attributed to the early production vehicles and the subsequent establishment of Quality Assurance Centers (QAC) located at various delivery locations.
 QACs were set up in California, New Jersey and Michigan where some of the quality issues were to be addressed and resolved before delivery to dealerships.
-Some of the issues related to the fitting of body panels, higher-output alternators, and gullwing door adjustments.
+Some of the issues related to the fitting of body panels, higher-output alternators, and gull-wing door adjustments.

 The combined efforts of quality assurance improvements at the factory and the post-production quality assurance done at the QACs were generally successful, although workmanship complaints still occasionally arose; the 1981 DeLoreans were delivered with a 12-month, 12000 mi warranty.
 By 1982, improvements in components and the more experienced workforce meant that production quality was vastly improved.
 Disputes between dealerships and customers arose later because many dealerships refused to do warranty work because they were not reimbursed.